johnb432/Weapons-Balance-RHS/README.md

 # Changelog for magazine_compatibility 03.01.2021

+- Updated to comply with 3CB Faction update

+- Models/Icons/Names:
+    - RHS:
+        - All (12x) VOG25 Grenades renamed to show what they are

+# Changelog for magazine_compatibility 03.01.2021

 - Addition of AK-101 and AK-102 variants
 - Addition of 15x RHS/custom AK-101 5.56x45mm mags: M855, M855A1, M856, M856A1, Mk262, Mk318, IR-DIM
 - Addition of 3x RHS M249 200Rnd 5.56x45mm M993AP belts